 The Best Way to Thank an Interviewer

-You can also consider your thank you letter as a follow-up sales pitch.
-Restate why you want the job, what your qualifications are, how you might make contributions to the organization, and so on.
-Remind them why you’re the best candidate for the job.
+Your thank you note can be a space to address any issues or concerns that came up during the interview.
+As well, you can consider your thank you letter a follow-up sales pitch.
+In it, you can restate why you want the job, summarize your qualifications, share how you might make contributions to the organization, and so on.
+It's a chance to remind interviewers why you’re the best candidate for the job.

 If you’re not sure how to write a letter thanking your interviewer, take the time to review our sample thank you letters, thank you notes, and thank you email messages.